(This post contains affiliate links. You can read my full disclosure here.)

 Lavender Oil

-Lavender oil has many benefits on skin because of its antimicrobial and antioxidant characteristics.
-It soothes and nourishes the skin—treating acne, healing dry and rough skin, soothes itchy skin and reducing the appearance of dark spots and scars.
-It works as an excellent natural remedy for eczema and helps to promote wound healing and preventing scarring from occurring the first place.
-It encourages the formation of healthy skin cells and is effective against acne, wrinkles, psoriasis, eczema and a host of other inflammatory conditions.
+Lavender oil has many benefits on the skin because of its antimicrobial and antioxidant characteristics.
+It soothes and nourishes the skin—treating acne, healing dry and rough skin, soothing itchy skin, and reducing the appearance of dark spots and scars.
+It works as an excellent natural remedy for eczema and helps to promote wound healing and prevent scarring from occurring in the first place.
+It encourages the formation of healthy skin cells and is effective against acne, wrinkles, psoriasis, eczema, and a host of other inflammatory conditions.

 Tea Tree Essential Oil